 Does Marinol show up on a drug test?

+In short, yes.
 The main active compound in Marinol has the same basic structure as THC, and as such, it shows up both on the laboratory tox screens and on routine drug tests.
-If you’re using Marinol, be sure to notify the person that’s doing your drug test.

 Does Marinol help with pain?

-There are studies that confirm the benefits of Marinol for neuropathic pain, associated with multiple sclerosis and other degenerative diseases.
+There are studies that confirm the benefits of Marinol for neuropathic pain associated with multiple sclerosis and other degenerative diseases.
 You will also find data that Marinol could be used as a behavioral aid in patients with Alzheimer’s.

 However, the data on its wider analgesic uses is still inconclusive.
 Off-label uses of Marinol include treating pain usually associated with fibromyalgia and diabetic polyneuropathy.